 Netsafe organises a variety of events to enable people to confidently access digital opportunities and prevent online harm.

-For more than 20 years, Netsafe has worked hard to create a safer more positive online experience for people.
+For 25 years, Netsafe has worked hard to create a safer more positive online experience for people.
 We’ve shared advice so that people feel empowered to take advantage of the opportunities offered by technology.

 As the past year has only reinforced the importance of connectivity and because we’re seeing continuing to receive more requests from people needing help under the Harmful Digital Communication Act, we are hosting New Zealand’s first Netsafety Week to try to make a difference.